We don’t think so, and we’ll show you why…

 With average order times from the Far East being around 12 weeks from when a buyer places an order, often the product sitting on the shelves is not what the customer wants to buy.
 So traditional retailers have to factor this into their pricing, with around 40% of clothing making no profit for them at all.

-Having product available when a customer actually wants it is where sourcing locally comes into its own.
+Having product available when a customer actually wants it means you will sell more stock.

 Let’s assume that the average sell-through rate of a T-shirt which is bought within 4 weeks of going on sale is 80%.
 The wholesale price of the T-shirt may be higher, but if only 20% of the product goes in the sale then the retailer actually makes more profit.